kcirred/aiu-fms-testing-utils/tests/MODEL.md

 }
 ```

-The command to run is:
+Run the script using the following command, adding the `-vv` flag for verbose output:

 ```bash
 pytest tests/models/test_decoders.py -vv
 ```
-Add the `-vv` for verbose output.

-### Test Results Samples
+### Test Results Sample

-Here is a result sample of the test outputs:
+The following is a sample of the test outputs:

 ```bash
 Starting to run pytest tests/models/test_decoders.py